FORD PERFORMANCE NASCAR: ATLANTA NOTES

 EDWARDS DOES BACKFLIP FOR THIRD TIME

-When Carl Edwards beat Jimmie Johnson to the finish line by 2.684 seconds in 2008, it marked his third at the track and first since sweeping both events in 2005.
+It’s been more than seven years since Ford has gone to victory lane in the Monster Energy NASCAR Cup Series at AMS.
+The last time came on Oct.
+26, 2008 when Carl Edwards beat Jimmie Johnson to the finish line by 2.684 seconds.
+The win was Edwards’ third at the track and first since sweeping both events in 2005, which was his first full season on the circuit.
 In addition, it moved Edwards up two spots into second-place in the point standings, but he was still a distant 183 points behind Johnson with only three races to go.
 Edwards eventually finished runner-up in the Chase that season by 69 points.

 FORD’S ATLANTA CUP WINNERS